kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

       default:
         action: Allow" | kubectl apply -f -
 ```

+This command will create a policy that allows all traffic between applications within your mesh.
+If you need to create more specific rules, you can do so by editing the policy manifest.
 {% endif_version %}

 We can enable Mutual TLS with a `builtin` CA backend by executing: